-This rather challenging fixed rope route featuring a lenght of 620 m takes you across the rock faces of the Kleine Laserzwand.
+The rather challenging fixed-rope route in East Tyrol takes you across the western rock faces of Mt.
+Kleine Laserzwand

 The 380 m long Laserz fixed-rope route (Laserz Klettersteig) is one of the most challenging via ferratas in East Tyrol.
 Due to its long passages of persistent difficulty, it is only recommended to experienced alpinists.
 The whole climbing equipment is required: In addition, in spring crampons, an ice pick and a further rope is necessary - the recommended period are the summer months.